rust-lang/rustc-dev-guide/src/solve/invariants.md

 relies on *completeness* of the trait solver, it is not able to use the current region constraints check - `InferCtxt::resolve_regions` - as its handling of type outlives goals is incomplete.

-### Normalization of semantically equal aliases empty environments results in a unique type ✅
+### Normalization of semantically equal aliases in empty environments results in a unique type ✅

 Normalization for alias types/consts has to have a unique result.
 Otherwise we can easily implement transmute in safe code.
 Given the following function, we have to make sure that